Possible blizzard may dump foot of snow on Long Island

-All eyes on yet another snowstorm — this time one that may bring blizzard conditions — that could blanket parts of Long Island in more than a foot of snow this weekend, forecasters say.
+All eyes on yet another snowstorm — this time one that is expected to bring blizzard conditions — that could blanket parts of Long Island in more than a foot of snow this weekend, forecasters say.

-The National Weather Service issued a winter storm watch for Nassau and Suffolk counties from Sunday morning through Monday afternoon, when snow accumulations of 10 to 13 inches and wind gusts up to 45 mph may hit the region.
+The National Weather Service issued a blizzard warning for Nassau and Suffolk counties from 6 a.m.
+Sunday morning through 6 p.m.
+Monday, when snow accumulations of 13 to 18 inches and wind gusts up to 55 mph may hit the region, reducing visibility to a 1/4 mile.
 The agency also issued a coastal flood watch for waterfront areas.

 The flood watch pertains to low-lying shoreline areas that forecasters say could see inundation up to 2 ½ feet above ground level Sunday evening through late Sunday night.